willydlw/sdrgnuradio/fm/hackrfone/view_fm_band/readme.txt

 bandwidth of 20 MHz.
 This will show the entire FM radio band in the frequency plot.

+The sample rate variable, samp_rate, is set to 10 MHz.
+The HackRF One sample rate is 2 MHz - 20 MHz.
+Any value in this range should work.

 Stronger signals will have higher peaks.
 These are the FM radio stations in your area.
 Move the mouse cursor overflow the higher peaks to see the frequency.

-You will not be able to hear
+You will not be able to hear the radio stations as this flowgraph does not have an audio sink to play the sound.
-the radio stations as this flowgraph does not have an audio sink to play the sound.
-The flowgraph listen_fm.grc builds upon this example to add audio output.
+The flowgraph listen_fm_station.grc builds upon this example to add audio output.

 Experiments: